-During the Level 2 appeal, the independent review organization reviews the decision we made to your "fast appeal."
+During the Level 2 appeal, the independent review organization reviews the decision we made to your fast appeal.
 This organization decides whether the decision should be changed.
 The independent review organization is an independent organization that is hired by Medicare.
+This organization is not connected with our plan and it is not a government agency.
+This organization is a company chosen by Medicare to handle the job of being the independent review organization.
+Medicare oversees its work.